 How to Cool Down

-Your cool down program can simply be the reverse of your warm-up program, and need not take much longer than it would to program an international SIM card - that is, five to ten minutes.
+Your cool down program can simply be the reverse of your warm-up program, and need not take much longer than it, so five to ten minutes.
 Downgrade from heavy aerobic workout into light aerobic workout (such as jogging) then gradually come to a stop (i.e. transitioning through walking) and into a series of static stretches.